-Constraint-induced movement therapy (CIMT) is an intervention designed to prevent learned non-use after a stroke or brain injury.
+Constraint-induced movement therapy (CIMT) is a physical therapy intervention designed to prevent learned non-use after a traumatic brain injury.

 7. Aquatic Therapy

-The water allows a person to participate in physical therapy without fighting against gravity.
-In addition, the water’s viscosity offers more resistance to movement, which increases muscle strength and endurance.
+The water’s buoyancy allows a person to participate in physical therapy with reduced pressure on the joints.
+This allows the individual to focus on perfecting their form.
+In addition, the water’s viscosity offers more resistance to movement, which helps increase muscle strength and endurance.

 Physical Therapy for Traumatic Brain Injury